Condo insurance for owners in BC

 Additional condo insurance coverages

 This coverage can help in some smelly situations.
 Your unit and belongings would be covered for damage caused by sewage that backs up in your unit through a sump, septic tank or floor drain.
-Any belongings in your condo’s basement storage unit would also be covered.
-Or, if you can’t get into your condo because the lobby or lower levels are affected, you’d need Sewer Backup so that additional living expenses (like living in a hotel during repairs) are covered.
+It also includes belongings in your condo’s basement storage unit.
+If you can’t get into your condo because the lobby or lower levels are affected, you’d also need sewer backup coverage so that extra living expenses (like living in a hotel during repairs) are covered.
 Coverage offered depends on eligibility.

 You’re covered for damage caused by fresh water, such as excessive rain, spring run-off and melting snow, coming in at ground level through windows and doors.
 If you can’t get to your unit due to an overland water flood in your condo’s lobby or lower levels, you’d need this coverage to get help with extra living expenses (like living in a hotel).
 It also includes belongings kept in your condo’s basement storage unit that are damaged.
 Coverage offered depends on eligibility.